 You Still Need To Manage Your Dental Hygiene

 Brushing your teeth or cleaning your gums won’t stop after a dental post-surgery.
 However, you need to do extra dental care to avoid infection.
 You should brush carefully, avoiding the surgery location.
 Additionally, it would help if you also used a mouthwash that doesn’t have stinging properties.
 Moreover, flossing can be a bit tricky during this period.
 As long as you are not flossing the area where your surgery was, then you’re all right.
+You can try using a water flosser instead of the traditional floss during this time.

 Why Does A Person Need Dental Surgery?